 First impressions are everything From the first handshake in-person to that first time a consumer loads up one of your videos, how you first interact with someone will set the tone for how they view you or your content for a long time to come.

 Bonus Insight Have you heard of the Wadsworth Constant?
-It's the idea, popularized on Reddit and around the social interwebs, that the first 30% of online videos are skippable.
-Using intro videos along with an engaging segue is one way to avoid falling into the Wadsworth trap.
+It's the idea, popularized on Reddit and social media, that the first 30% of online videos are skippable.
+Using intro videos along with an engaging segue is one way to grab enough initial interest to escape this trap.

 Adding a logo reveal if you have a logo or a text-based introduction if you don't have a logo can be a great way to increase the overall production values of your content.
 Here are a few reasons why intro videos are a great idea for YouTubers and video marketers:

-But you don't have to stop there.
-To create truly unskippable video content, you should be tracking engagement data on your videos.
+You don't have to stop there.
+To create unskippable video content, you should be tracking engagement data on your videos.
 This data "can provide important insights on your audience's preferences and behaviors, which you can use to refine and customize your video strategy," writes Jodi Harris at the Content Marketing Institute.

-So now you know why YouTube intros are critical to video marketing success.
-But how do you go about making your own intro video?
-This may come as a shock to you, but IntroCave is actually not the only way to produce a nice intro video.
-The web is full of platforms like IntroCave which let video creators customize an existing template to fit their logo, brand, and message... but there are actually a few ways you can go about getting an intro video for your channel.
+IntroCave is one solution, but there are lots of ways to produce a nice intro video.
+The web is full of sites like IntroCave which let video creators and marketers customize an existing template to fit their logo, brand, and message... but there are actually a few main ways you can go about getting an intro video for your channel.

 There are multiple websites (including IntroCave) that allow you to customize and create an intro video without ever having to talk to a person or haggle over details.
 Generally all of the sites in this category will allow you to:

 Many of these services are geared towards marketing agencies and require a monthly or yearly subscription.
-There is nothing inherently wrong with this business model (in fact, we may pursue it at some point!), but at IntroCave we've definitely been able to see that there's quite a bit of demand for one-time purchases.
+There is nothing inherently wrong with this business model (in fact, IntroCave may pursue it at some point!), but there's also quite a bit of demand for one-time purchases.

 There are a number of "gig economy" marketplaces (Fiverr is the most well known) that will act as a middleman and connect you to video professionals.
-Generally, if they're able to offer intro videos at low fixed prices without seeing your logo, they're going to be pulling from a gallery of stock templates they've acquired.
+Generally, if video professionals are able to offer intro videos at low fixed prices without seeing your logo ahead of time, they're going to be pulling from a gallery of stock templates they've already acquired.
 If you decide to go this route, we recommend asking for the original source files as an extra layer of protection (many stock sites prohibit you from redistributing assets, which is one way to check for original content).

 Because there's a human element, these marketplaces tend to be a little slower and more expensive than the automated intro creation sites.
 You'll need to discuss what you want, swap emails to haggle over the price, and often do several rounds of feedback to tweak the animation to be just right.
 Those tweaks take time, and time is money.
 It's not purely black and white, though—there are some legitimate advantages to going through a marketplace.
 The automated systems are driven by algorithms, and it's hard to tell an algorithm to increase a logo's size by 20% or change a background element from blue to orange.
 If you can't find a template that suits your channel at a site like IntroCave, getting custom work from a marketplace can be a nice alternative.